Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 07:03 You might be collecting a lot of data on those IoT devices, right?

-07:06 You could have them all grabbing data from all over the world every five seconds, streaming it back, dropping it somewhere.
+07:06 You could have them all grabbing data from all over the world every five seconds, streaming it back, drop it into somewhere.

 07:13 Yeah.